 Founded in 2009, BigCommerce is a relatively young online store builder compared to Shopify; however, they managed to stay on the same page as their major competitor.
 They are persistent in hosting new businesses every day and expanding their platform to a global level.
 BigCommerce is focused more on developing your store in detail rather than relying on third-party apps.
 It offers advanced features for merchants to work on.

-BigCommerce is more popular with computer jis who enjoy coding and going deeper into customizing the functionality of the app.
+BigCommerce vs Shopify is more popular with computer jis who enjoy coding and going deeper into customizing the functionality of the app.

-The Shopify vs BigCommerce debate is a popular topic, albeit a confusing one, especially for newcomers.
-Let’s evaluate the advantages and disadvantages of each app and conclude which platform will give you the highest return on investment.
+The Shopify vs BigCommerce debate is a popular topic, a confusing one especially for newcomers.
+Let’s evaluate the advantages and disadvantages of BigCommerce vs Shopify and conclude which platform will give you the highest return on investment.

 |Free Trial||14 days||15 days|